One Easy Way to Create Your Own Weight Loss Diet That Works for You

 Pulling it All Together.

-Above and to your right you will see the diet rules I gave myself.
+Above you will see the diet rules I gave myself.
 The simplicity appealed to me and made it easier to keep things portable.

 After going through this process of finding healthy foods that worked for my circumstances and personality, a new level of awareness about my nutritional needs dramatically increased.
 When we become aware of what food types our bodies are asking us to supply, our bodies can function at a higher level.